The Trojan Horse Affair - Part 8

 Transcript

-Since I pitched this story as my student project, I've always felt that if it was to make any difference, what you need is proof, incontrovertible, unassailable, beyond a doubt proof of who authored the Trojan horse letter.
+Since I pushed this story as my student project, I've always felt that if it was to make any difference, what you need is proof, incontrovertible, unassailable, beyond a doubt proof of who authored the Trojan horse letter.

 And we didn't have it.

-Brian, I had a lot of compelling circumstantial evidence of who might have written the letter.
+Brian I had a lot of compelling circumstantial evidence of who might have written the letter. and a sound theory of why it might have been written.

 But that wasn't going to be enough.

-The Trojan Horse Affair means something to powerful people in my country, to its political and media class, to our decision-makers and mood setters.
+The Trojan Horse Affair means something to powerful people in my country, to its political and media class, to our decision-makers and moodsetters.

 When they're looking to justify policies or general political support, it's part of the infrastructure that allows them to shorthand that Muslims are dangerous.